Saturday, November 30, 2024

 Thursday, November 14, 2024

-Love, and what you wish!
+Love, and do what you wish!

 WORD 2day: Friday, 32nd week in Ordinary time